 - Disrupted sleep schedule

 - Loss of friends and disconnection from loved ones

 The mental and emotional effects of meth can best be described as erratic.
 From the beginning of a high to the end, emotions and behaviors can swing from one end of the spectrum to the opposite: happy and energetic to depressed and lethargic.
 Look for the following signs and symptoms in conjunction with those above.

 Short-term mental and emotional signs of meth addiction:

 - Euphoria (intensely pleasurable feelings of excitement and happiness)

 - Bursts of motivation to complete tasks

 - Delusions (beliefs that are not grounded in reality)

-- Hallucinations—seeing, hearing, feeling, tasting, or smelling things which are not there
+- Hallucinations – Seeing, hearing, feeling, tasting, or smelling things that are not there

 Long-term mental and emotional signs of meth addiction include: